Certificate Detail: IATA-LGM - IATA - Embry-Riddle Logistics and Supply Chain Management Certificate (e-learning)

 Completing This Certificate

-• All four courses of this Certificate program must completed within one year.
+• All six courses of this Certificate program must be completed within one year.

 • Upon successful completion of the program, students may request a printed certificate by emailing the ERAU Worldwide Office of Professional Education.